I’m the prophet of the Second Inversion!

 Looming over it all is this idea of the “Inversion,” and of time sort of blowing up or falling apart; everything turning upside down.
 This is the Donnie Darko stuff.

 And the Mr. Robot stuff, of course, is that there is no crazy conspiracy friend—Jonah, who most likely has some sort of split identity, has hallucinated him.
 Exactly like in Mr. Robot, to the point where the friend even has the same “look” as the character of Mr. Robot in that show.
-This would all almost feel like the biggest ripoff to me, if it wasn’t for the fact that I enjoy syncs” and resonances between different projects.
+This would all almost feel like the biggest ripoff to me, if it wasn’t for the fact that I enjoy resonances between different projects.

 It’s the “time breaking” aspect of the film, though, that sets it apart from even the twist of that particular TV show.
 By the end of the movie, the “reformed mountain man” Buster and the lifeboat guy try to kill each other, and Jonah literally splits into two people with no explanation whatsoever.

 And what we have here is the story of the Biblical Jonah retold—with the protagonist feeling he has a message to give (in the case of the movie, The Great Inversion), but not wanting to “rock the boat” (like, literally, the boat).
-But he ends up getting “driven” to give the message anyway, creating alternate personas who can do what he can’t (again: exactly like the Elliot/Mr. Robot relationship).
+He ends up getting “driven” to give the message anyway, creating alternate personas who can do what he can’t (again: exactly like the Elliot/Mr. Robot relationship).
 And there are “hints” within the narrative that there might be some sort of “higher force” that wants Jonah to take the road less taken, and is willing to mess shit up to do it.

 If any of these ideas interest you, definitely check Buster’s Mal Heart out.